lukaselmer/renuo-cms-doc/design_decisions.md

 We want that the viewing part of the CMS is very scalable and can be used by millions of users.
 Furthermore, it should be relatively cheap.
 This is why we use a CDN in front of our API (Amazon Cloudfront) when considering the reading / content loading part.

-The editing part doesn't have to be very calable at the moment.
+The editing part doesn't have to be very scalable at the moment.
 We use an API which is hosted on Heroku and is implemented in Ruby on Rails.
 This allows the API to be scaled later (add more dynos, add a stronger database).

+## Client Performance / Speed / Size

+The client part of the Renuo CMS must be slick, since it will be loaded by many clients for viewing.
+On the other hand, we don't want tor reinvent everything from scratch.
+Therefore, we follow the following strategy:

+* We require a jQuery-like interface, especially for the AJAX requests.
+This must be included before the Renuo CMS
+* We load the CKEDITOR dynamically from a CDN only when it is needed for editing.

 ## Frontend vs. Backend